 Expressive Disorders: difficulty putting words together, limited vocabulary, or inability to use language in a socially appropriate way.

 Cognitive-Communication Disorders: difficulty with communication skills that involve memory, attention, perception, organization, regulation, and problem solving.

 Auditory Processing Disorders: Difficulty in processing auditory information in the absence of Hearing Loss.

-If you have further questions, Please contact the center/therapist for more information.
+If you have further questions, Please contact our center for more information.